14. Aliases & List Trivia

 • sum

-However, just because Python provides these functions, someone still had to write these functions.
+Python provides these, but someone still had to write them.

 1. Without using the built in sum, write your own function my_sum to add up the contents of a list.